cscottyb/scrollspyBS/README.md

 A scrollspy plugin that handles the nav for you.

 ### Purpose of ScrollSpyBS
-ScrollSpyBS will allow developer to only focus on content and allow the plugin to handle the Navigation
+ScrollSpyBS will allow developer to only focus on Content and allow the plugin to handle the Navigation

 ### BootStrap 3 ScrollSpy Overview
-An optimized scroll-to jQuery libary baked into BootStrap 3 that allows users to quickly view and navigate to content through a menu juxaposed within a container.
+An optimized scroll-to jQuery libary baked into BootStrap 3 that allows users to quickly view and navigate to section with the content through a menu bundled.
 Content and Navigation has to be created for ScrollSpy to work.

 ### Limitation